Blaineworld/e-nglish/language/Built-In Modules/console.md

 # built-in module: console
-In e-nglish, the `console` module is used to add console functionality to your programs.
+In engle, the `console` module is used to add console functionality to your programs.

 ## Grammar
 ### Condition